SAP-archive/techne/docs/pages/components/list-group.md

 folder: components
 ---

-The List Component is used to display a list of items.
-This component is used when the items on the list have simple information, like: scopes, names, etc.
+The List Component can be used to display a list of items with simple information such as - scopes, names, etc.

 ## Simple List

-You can use the link also to allow the user to access more information about the item when you display a link on the list item.
+You can use a link to allow the user to access more information about list item.

 {% capture list-group-default %}
 <ul class="tn-list-group">
     <li class="tn-list-group__item">
-        <a>List item 1</a>
+        <a href="">List item 1</a>
     </li>
     <li class="tn-list-group__item">
-        <a>List item 2</a>
+        <a href="">List item 2</a>
     </li>
     <li class="tn-list-group__item">
-        <a>List item 3</a> - Lorem ipsum dolor sit amet, consectetur sed do
+        <a href="">List item 3</a> - Lorem ipsum dolor sit amet, consectetur sed do
     </li>
     <li class="tn-list-group__item">
-        <a>List item 4</a> - Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+        <a href="">List item 4</a> - Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud
     </li>
 </ul>
 {% endcapture %}